stephyspiccoli/dog-rescue-pattern-library/patterns/cards/README.md

 ---
-basic-card: |
+adoption-card: |
-  The basic card should only be for information, it could include a button, but is never a link itself.
+  The basic card should only be for the adoption page, it could include a button that extra details of the dog could be viewed, but it could never a link itself.
 icon-card: |
   The icon card is generally used for call-to action on the homepage or highlights on inside pages.
 ---